Binance: The $4.3 Billion DOJ Settlement, Terrorist Financing, and the 2024 CZ Sentencing

 - SAFU Fund Reality: Binance’s "Secure Asset Fund for Users" (SAFU) is marketed as a $1B insurance fund.
 However, forensic analysts note that a large portion of this fund is held in BNB (Binance’s own token), meaning the "insurance" value could evaporate during a market crash—the very moment it would be needed most.

-Forensic Lessons: The Richard Teng Era
+🔍 Forensic Indicators: The Richard Teng Compliance Era

 The new CEO, Richard Teng, is tasked with transforming a "criminal startup" into a "compliant corporation."